How to choose the best health insurance for expats

 Some countries with national health systems may still deny healthcare to non-citizens.
 Many also demand that non-citizens show proof of health insurance as a requirement for remaining in the country.
 This is especially true for British citizens living in countries such as Spain after Brexit.

 Once you know you want or need an international policy the first thing you need to do (if you haven’t already) is to work out where you’ll need cover.
-Finding a provider that covers your destination is essential to avoid wasting time.
+Finding a health insurance provider that covers your destination is essential to avoid wasting time.

-All William Russell expat health insurance plans come with a choice of six different ‘zones’ of international cover.
+All William Russell expatriate health insurance plans come with a choice of six different ‘zones’ of international cover.
+This way you can choose the right area of coverage based on your living and travel plans and avoid paying for generic worldwide coverage when you don’t need it.

 Step 2 – Pick the right plan

-Our research shows that when would-be expats start thinking about their health and well-being abroad, it’s usually considered in very general terms.
+With over 30 years of experience helping expats with international insurance, we know soon-to-be expats often take a casual approach to their health and well-being abroad.
 Most people simply want to ensure they have access to private care.
-But while most health insurance gives you access to private healthcare, the health plan you choose defines the rules and limitations of that access.
+But what most new expats don’t realise is that, while most global medical insurance gives you access to private healthcare, the health plan you choose defines the limits of your access.
 That’s why it’s so important to pick the right plan.

-Many providers have will provide standard and optional benefits.
-As standard, all our health plans include cover for:
+Many providers will give you standard and optional benefits.
+As standard, all our health plans at William Russell include cover for:

 - Hospital treatment